jhustinn/jhustinn/README.md

 I love build an app.
 I have experience in backend, not much in frontend.

-📍 Learning Laravel And Mobile. </br>
+📍 Trying To Reach Laravel And Mobile. </br>
 🧠 Rest API </br>
-📝 Everything on this page is my target for now.
+📝 Everything on this page is my target for now. </br>
 📩 Recently C#, .NET, Visual Studio IDE
 </p>